Accounts Receivable Software

 For every accounting period, you need to keep track of these bad debts and estimate how much they cost your company.
 And you can use an aging report to get the accurate data required to do so.

-You can also further use the estimation of bad debts to revise your policies that allow for leniency to doubtful customer accounts.
+You can also further use the estimation of bad debt expenses to revise your policies that allow for leniency to doubtful customer accounts.
 For example, you can compare historical customer interactions, their past due payments, and how much bad debt the doubtful account has contributed to see if you need to revise the allowances you make.

 Typically, the longer your debts remain uncollected, the chances of them going uncollected forever will keep increasing.
 A periodic review of your aging reports helped by accounting software will give you the direction needed to ensure you keep bad debts under control.